TsvetelinKostadinv/Computer_controlled_robotics/ideas.md

 - Motors for the movement
   - Technically we can do whatever with the data, but my idea is some day equip the whole body with sensors and build a whole separate body that mimics the person wearing the set.
   - As a start we can measure just the hand(elbow and palm gestures and relative positions).
+  - Probably would need 1 for the elbow, 2 for the wrist(or some clever hack to get around it), and 5 for the digits for a total of 8 without the shoulder.

 ### Technologies
 The possibilities are endless.
 C++🤖, Java♥ and C#🤮 would be easiest for the development of the "server" computer.
 For the embedded system there isn't as much freedom with tech stack, so there the choice is centered around the choice of board.